araluce/ai-specs/ai-specs/.commands/plan-backend-ticket.md

 #### **Step 0: Create Feature Branch**
 - **Action**: Create and switch to a new feature branch following the development workflow.
 Check if it exists and if not, create it
-- **Branch Naming**: Follow the project's branch naming convention (`feature/[ticket-id]-backend`, make it required to use this naming, don't allow to keep on the general task [ticket-id] if it exists to separate concerns)
+- **Branch Naming**: Follow the project's branch naming convention (`feature/[ticket-id]-backend`, make it required to use this naming, don't allow to keep on the general task [ticket-id] if it exists to separate concerns).
 - **Implementation Steps**:
-  1. Ensure you're on the latest `main` or `develop` branch (or appropriate base branch)
+  1. Ensure you're on the latest `master` or `main` or `develop` branch (or appropriate base branch)
   2. Pull latest changes: `git pull origin [base-branch]`
   3. Create new branch: `git checkout -b [branch-name]`
   4. Verify branch creation: `git branch`
 - **Notes**: This must be the FIRST step before any code changes.
-Refer to `openspec/specs/backend-standards.mdc` section "Development Workflow" for specific branch naming conventions and workflow rules.
+Refer to `ai-specs/specs/backend-standards.mdc` section "Development Workflow" for specific branch naming conventions and workflow rules.

 #### **Step N: [Action Name]**
 - **File**: Target file path